KavinduPiyumantha/AlumBot/README.md

 ```

 > [!NOTE]
-> - The service port for RAG-GPT is **`7000`**.
+> - The service port for AlumBot is **`7000`**.
 During the first test, please try not to change the port so that you can quickly experience the entire product process.
-> - We recommend starting the RAG-GPT service using **`start.sh`** in multi-process mode for a smoother user experience.
+> - We recommend starting the AlumBot service using **`start.sh`** in multi-process mode for a smoother user experience.